Dysurf/Dysurf/examples/VO2/README.md

 ## Explanation of Path and q0 Selection

 These vectors are chosen because:
-- They are mutually orthogonal, facilitating a rectangular grid in the simulation (70x70 in H-K, thin 6 points in L for slice approximation).
+- path(:,1) and path(:,2) are mutually orthogonal, facilitating a rectangular grid in the simulation (70x70 in H-K, thin 6 points in L for slice approximation).
 - They lie in (or define) the plane perpendicular to {1-11}, allowing efficient mapping of TDS intensities across the slice without unnecessary computation outside the plane.
 - The slight deviations (e.g., small components like 6.81671939e-04) account for structural specifics in VO2's reciprocal space, ensuring alignment with the monoclinic lattice.

-The `q0 ≈ (3.2, -5.9, 9.0)` is selected as the starting point to center the grid in a relevant Brillouin zone, capturing domain-specific TDS patterns for comparison with IXS data.
+The `q0 = (3.2, -5.9, 9.0)` is selected as the starting point to center the grid in a relevant Brillouin zone, capturing domain-specific TDS patterns for comparison with IXS data.
 This choice enables differentiation of twinned domains by simulating distinct reciprocal space features.

 If you are interested in phase transition of VO<sub>2</sub> in more detail, you can refer to our previous work: **Nature 515, 535–539 (2014)**.